Team-Immersive-Intelligence/ImmersiveIntelligence/src/main/resources/assets/immersiveintelligence/ie_manual/en_us/ii_warfare/light_engineer_armor.md

 |[crafting]{source:"ir_headgear"}|
 The Infiltrator's Headgear is an advanced tool made for espionage.
 The headgear allows magnifying the image and emits infrared light, allowing night vision.
+By Default, It can be toggled by pressing "V"

 # 4